 Etymological Origins: A Glimpse into the Past

 “Glutamic acid” stems from “gluten,” the Latin word for “glue,” owing to its initial discovery in wheat gluten.
 The term was first coined in the mid-19th centuryA century is a period of 100 years.
 Examples: • The 21st Century: The years 2000 to 2099. • The 19th Century: The years 1800 to 1899. • The 8th Century BC: The years 800 BC to 701 BC.
-Etymology:… Read More by German chemist Karl Heinrich Ritthausen.
+Etymology: The word “century” comes from the Latin word “centuria,” which… Read More by German chemist Karl Heinrich Ritthausen.

 Glutamic Acid in the Body: Beyond the Building Blocks